data-gymnasia/courses/content/intro-probability/content.md

 ---
 > id: step-58

-*Solution*.
-The number of correctly labeled diagrams is an integer between 0 and 3 inclusive.
+*Solution.* The number of correctly labeled diagrams is an integer between 0 and 3 inclusive.
 Suppose the labels are $\mathrm{A},\mathrm{B},\mathrm{C}$, and suppose the correct labeling sequence is $ABC$ (the final result would be the same regardless of the correct labeling sequence).
 The sample space consists of all six possible labeling sequences, and each of them is equally likely since the student applies the labels uniformly at random.
 So we have

 ``` latex
 \Omega &= \{\mathrm{ABC}, \mathrm{ACB}, \mathrm{BAC}, \mathrm{BCA}, \mathrm{CAB}, \mathrm{CBA}\}, \\\